St Kevins Hospital Cork

 We all agreed that we wanted to bring these buildings tragic story back into this modern world again, to help give the silenced a voice.

-Countless lives having just been abandoned in here, in conditions that eventually led to it being shamefully shutdown.
+Countless lives having just been abandoned in here, in horrific conditions that eventually led to it being shamefully shutdown.

-From numerous articles I have read the capacity of this building seemed to continue to grow without any extensions or extra building work put in place.
+From numerous articles, I have read the occupancy of this building seemed to continue to grow without any extensions or extra building work put in place.

 We had only one mission to tell a story.... this is how it unfolded.

 30 seconds after stepping foot inside you could already feel the energy oozing from the walls.

-As we were getting ready I walked down to the end of the corridor (now sealed off) stood there in the dark and closed my eyes for one minute in an attempt to feel the mood of the building.
+As we were getting ready I walked down into the darkness at the end of the corridor (now sealed off), I stood there in the dark and closed my eyes for 20 seconds in an attempt to feel the mood of the building.

 The entire mood of this image even down to the slight sign of daylight coming through the wall for me personally after having been there couldn't have been better.
 The enclosed space the haunting look on Michelle's face and the thick all surrounding feel of the walls and dense mood of this place.

-While this Photograph might give the impression of a reasonably well lit area it was anything but that, after the flash fired you couldn't see your hand in front of your face.
+While this Photograph might give the impression of a reasonably well-lit area it was anything but that after the flash fired you couldn't see your hand in front of your face.

-Electro shock treatment was mandatory and believed to be a cure.
+Electroshock treatment was mandatory and believed to be a cure.
 The idea of constantly increasing the dosage only served to fry the victims brain.
-Yes they were quite afterwards but were they now just screaming inside?
+Yes, they were quite afterwards but were they now just screaming inside?